 Core Asset Management Principles:

-Every asset undergoes a distinct lifecycle, with identifiable phases.
-A thorough understanding of this lifecycle enables more adept asset management practices.
+Every asset undergoes a distinct lifecycle, with identifiable phases including acquisition, operation, maintenance, and disposal.
+Understanding and managing each stage of this lifecycle enables more adept asset management practices, optimizing performance and extending asset longevity.

-Not all asset failures result in the same consequences.
-Some have minimal impact, while others can trigger significant operational disruptions.
+Not all asset failures have the same consequences.
+Some may have minimal impact, while others can cause significant operational disruptions.
+Identifying and understanding the different failure modes helps prioritize maintenance and mitigation strategies.

 Assets of identical age do not necessarily fail concurrently.
-The likelihood of failure varies, influenced by multiple factors including usage and condition.
+The likelihood of failure varies and is influenced by multiple factors, including usage patterns, operating conditions, and maintenance history.
+Accurate prediction models and regular inspections can help manage these probabilities.

 Importance of Asset Classification